bixb922/viper-examples/README.md

 Be aware: Some architectures may reject ptr32 access of pointers that are not multiple of four.
 Accessing odd bytes will most probably crash the program, no way to trap that as an exception.

 # Viper function parameters and return values

-For arrays and bytearrays, use the ptr32, ptr16 and ptr8 type hints in the function parameters to get fast access to the arrays.
+From the point of view of the caller, viper functions behave just like any other MicroPython function.
+The workings of the viper variables is hidden from the caller.

 For integer parameters, use the `int` or `uint` type hint to get automatic conversion to a viper int.
 The conversion is done internally by MicroPython using the `int()` or `uint()` cast operator respectively.

+For arrays and bytearrays, use the ptr32, ptr16 and ptr8 type hints in the function parameters to get fast access to the arrays.

-If the function returns a value, a return type hint must be supplied, example:
+If the function returns a viper variable, a return type hint must be supplied, example:
 ```py
 @micropython.viper
 function returns_integer(param1:int)->int:
     return 1
 ```
 The conversion of the return value back to `builtins.int` is done automatically.

-If the value returned by the function is any other object, use `object` as return type annotation:
+If the value returned by the function is any other object, you do not need a type hint.
+You can, however, use `object` as return type hint:
 ```py
 def function_returns_object(x)->object:
     return x